Bobby Bonds: Chicago White Sox (1978)

 Bonds was acquired along with Richard Dotson and Thad Bosley by the Chicago White Sox from the Angels for Brian Downing, Chris Knapp and Dave Frost on December 5, 1977.
 The transaction was part of Bill Veeck and Roland Hemond's rent-a-player strategy in which they attempted to get one productive campaign from a star player who was expected to become a free agent at season's end.
 It had worked the previous year when Richie Zisk and Oscar Gamble helped to keep the White Sox in contention into September but it failed when the team opened 1978 with Bonds as its right fielder and a 9–20 start.

 Texas Rangers (1978)

 He was sent to the Texas Rangers for Claudell Washington and Rusty Torres on May 16, 1978.

 Cleveland Indians (1979)

 Bonds, along with Len Barker, was dealt from the Rangers to the Cleveland Indians for Jim Kern and Larvell Blanks on October 3, 1978.
+In his one season with Cleveland, he hit his 300th career home run.